Ever feel like...

-What’s The Ideal Weight Loss rate?
+What’s The Ideal Weight Loss Rate?

 Now, your ideal weight loss rate depends on how much fat you have to lose (See the table below)

-Amount Of Fat To Lose
+Amount Of Weight To Lose

-Ideal Rate Of Weight Loss
+Ideal Rate Of Weight Loss (Weekly)

 Most doctors and nutrition experts say that the ideal, healthy, safe, smart and right amount of weight to lose for most people fall between the 0.5 to 1kg weekly.